Eastern Australia Trip. Day 2 : Sydney

 A steam-powered furnace used to transfer the coals

-After about of half an hour of walking through the ancient forest, we descended into the Jamison Valley on the Cableway.
+After about half an hour of walking through the ancient forest, we descended into the Jamison Valley on the Cableway.
 That provided us a unique vantage point for viewing the Three Sisters and Orphan Rock.

 The Three Sister Rock views from the Echo Point Lookout